alexisc64/git__commands/git_commands.md

 # git commands
-## command line
+## create and delete directories
-`mkdir "directory name"`+ used to create a new directory; to use it you need to type this annd the directory name ex: mkdir git_branch
+`mkdir "directory name"`+ used to create a new directory; to use it you need to type this annd the directory name ex: mkdir <newfolder>

-`rmdir "directory name"` used to remove a direcroty, you need to type this folowed by the directory name.
+`rmdir "directory name"` used to remove a direcroty, you need to type this folowed by the directory name. example rmdir <newfolder>

+`git cp` a convenient only subcommand for git that does cp(1) and git-add(1) example: git cp [option] <project> <newfolder>

+`git-touch` provides a convenient way to create one or more empty files and get them staged.
+If a specified file already exists, it just adds the path to the index using `git add -N file`.

+`git-untouch` undoes what git-touch(1) has done. example; git untouch <project>

+`git mv` Move or rename a file, a directory, or a symlink. example: git mv -k <project> <newfolder>

 ## navegation
 `cd` and the route we want to move to between directories
 example: "md desktop" to go direct to desktop